MichaelLarocca/blog-michael-jude-larocca/posts/2023/06-23/building-a-stopwatch-app-with-react-and-date-fns.md

 **So, why code a Stopwatch?
 You will gain hands-on practice with the useState and useEffect React hooks, the date-fns library, and saving and retrieving variables from local storage.**

-Learning these concepts provides you with a set transferable skills that you can use in a wide range of your own original projects!
+Learning these concepts provides you with a set of transferable skills that you can use in a wide range of your own original projects!

 ***Note:*** *We will be focusing on learning React code, not CSS.
 However, feel free to clone the project or copy the CSS code.*